Does Quantum Mechanics Work on Us, or Can I Really Be in Two Places at Once?

 This all works great on the quantum level, but when is the last time you have known someone be in multiple places at the same time?
 Currently, no theory can explain why the principle does not work in our everyday lives, or the macroscopic level.
 The most commonly accepted reason: the Copenhagen interpretation.
 Heavily supported by both Bohr and Heisenberg, it states that the action of looking at the particle causes it to fall into a specific, single state.
 Until that is done, it will exist in many states.
 Unfortunately, it has no current method of testing, and it is just an ad hoc argument to make sense of this, proving itself because of its convenience.
 In fact, it even implies that nothing would exist until viewed (30, 32).

 Another possible solution is the many worlds interpretation.
-It was formulated by High Everett II in 1957.
+It was formulated by Hugh Everett in 1957.
 Essentially, it states that for every possible state a particle can exist, an alternate universe exists where that state will exist.
 Again, this is nearly impossible to test.
 Understanding the principle has been so difficult that most scientists have given up figuring it out and have instead looked into the applications instead, such as particle accelerators and nuclear fusion (30, 32).

 Gravity on the Quantum Level